llj0824/knowledge_retrival_system/README.md

 #### 3.3 **Databases**
 - **Vector Database (e.g., Pinecone, Faiss, or Weaviate)**: Stores the embeddings of company documents, policies, and other knowledge sources for fast retrieval.
-- **SQL Database**: Manages structured data like member information, chatbot logs, and user metadata.
+- **SQL Database**: Manages structured data like member information, VitaDAO Terminal logs, and user metadata.

 #### 3.4 **Model Integration**
 - **Retrieval-Augmented Generation (RAG)**:
-  - First, the chatbot will attempt to retrieve relevant information from the vector database based on the user's query.
+  - First, the VitaDAO Terminal will attempt to retrieve relevant information from the vector database based on the user's query.
   - If the query relates to member status, it will query the internet search API.
-  - If the query cannot be answered using the above, the chatbot will respond based on the base LLM.
+  - If the query cannot be answered using the above, the VitaDAO Terminal will respond based on the base LLM.

 ### **4. System Flow & Decision Logic**